elbin-cenisev/Workout-Tracker/README.md

 # workout-tracker

 ## Description
 Based on Assignment 18 (?) of the Full Stack Bootcamp.
-Create a website that will allow users to communicate with each other.
+It allows users to track their workouts.

 ## Technologies Used
 Node, Express, express, JavaScript,, JS, HTML, CSS, mongoose, mongodb, mongodbAtlas, Heroku